gsoules/AvantSearch/README.md

 Creator, Publisher, Medium, Condition, Number of Pages
 ```

-If you prefer to have only one detail column plus the description column, specify only one row of elements.
+If you prefer to have only one detail column plus the Description column, specify only one row of elements.
 <hr/>

 #### Index View

-The Index View option lets you specify a semicolon-separated list of elements that can be used as the Index Field when choosing Index View from
+The Index View option lets you specify a list of elements that can be used as the Index Field when choosing Index View from
 the Advanced Search page.
 If you leave this option blank, Index View will not appear as an option on the Advanced
 Search page.

 Below is an example specification of the Index View option.

 ```
-Title;
+Title
-Creator;
+Creator
-Publisher;
+Publisher
-Type;
+Type
 ```

 By default, the Index View displays results in two columns.
 You can change it to show one column by placing the